Raylogic/Intelligent-Systems/Installation.md

-# How to run Regression.py
+# How to run all programs

 1) Download the folder into your computer